5th Dragoon Regiment (France): World War I

 1918: Until the end of May, the regiment remains inactive, stationed for rest.
 On March 18, a new change in the corps commandment brings Lieutement-Colonel Letexerant at the head of the 5th Dragoon.

 On May 28, the regiment brings itself towards Meaux, after a long horse march.
 The 5th Dragoon sets foot in Mareuil and occupies Montigny.
 On June 2, it attacks the enemy by foot in Marizy and Passy-en-Valois.
 This surprise attack, without artillery preparation, stops the progression of German troops.
-In July, in Villesaint, the Germans, who had taken over Dermans and Château-Tierry and has crossed the Marne are driven back, after several counter-attacks, by-foot members of the 5th Dragoon.
+In July, in Villesaint, the Germans, who had taken over Dormans and Château-Thierry and has crossed the Marne are driven back, after several counter-attacks, by-foot members of the 5th Dragoon.
 On July 17, the regiment participates in the recapture of Œuilly and to the enemy's rejection on the Marne.
 The Second Battle of the Marne is won and the banner now bears the name of that victory: "La Marne 1918".
 The Germans are retreating and the 5th Dragoon is informed of the victory a few kilometres before Nancy on November 11, 1918.

-The 5th Dragoon Regiment participated in the final offensive, entering the Palatinate on December 6 and was stationed in Pirmasens from December to January 1919, then in Landau in February, then Nierstein Oppenhiem on the Rhine in July 1919.
+The 5th Dragoon Regiment participated in the final offensive, entering the Palatinate on December 6 and was stationed in Pirmasens from December to January 1919, then in Landau in February, then Nierstein-Oppenheim on the Rhine in July 1919.
 In September, the regiment settles in Worms, then Düsseldorf.
 It was not until 1925 that the 5th Dragoon returned to France, first in Auxonne and then in Gray, where it was disbanded on October 28, 1928.

-In November 1929 the regimental banner was entrusted to the 5e Battaillon de dragons portés, a unit that had just been created, on March 9, 1929, replacing the 6e groupe de Chasseurs Cyclistes.
+In November 1929 the regimental banner was entrusted to the 5e Bataillon de dragons portés, a unit that had just been created, on March 9, 1929, replacing the 6e groupe de Chasseurs Cyclistes.